intel/idxd-driver/Documentation/driver-api/dmaengine/client.rst

       dma_cookie_t dmaengine_submit(struct dma_async_tx_descriptor *desc)

-   This returns a cookie can be used to check the progress of DMA engine activity via other DMA engine calls not covered in this document.
+   This returns a cookie that can be used to check the progress of a transaction via dmaengine_async_is_tx_complete().

    dmaengine_submit() will not start the DMA operation, it merely adds it to the pending queue.
 For this, see step 5, dma_async_issue_pending.